status-im/nimbus-eth1/execution_chain/sync/beacon/README.md

 this allows for single run synchronisation tests without the need of a consensus layer.
 The command line option needed here is

-       --beacon-sync-target=<hash32>
+       --debug-beacon-sync-target=<hash32>

 where *&lt;hash32&gt;* is a hexadecimal ASCII representation of a block header.
 The hashes for particular blocks can be looked up at *etherscan.io*.
-This works well for short sync sprints (i.e. number of blocks to import.)
+For testing, only finalised hblock headers should be referred to in which case the option

+       --debug-beacon-sync-target-is-final

-For longer sync sprints the consensus layer should be availale as it reduces the memory footprint (by updating the finalised block.)
+should be set.
+This reduces the potential memory footprint when running without a CL.

 ### Syncing on a low memory machine